rsz_1dc_secreu_5

 Overlay Networking

 Overlay networking is an approach to computer networking that involves building a layer of virtual networks on top of an existing physical network.
 This approach improves the underlying infrastructure’s scalability, performance, and security.
-It also allows for creating virtual networks that span multiple physical networks, allowing for greater flexibility in traffic routes.
+It also allows for the creation of virtual networks that span multiple physical networks, allowing for greater flexibility in traffic routes.

 At the core of overlay networking is the concept of virtualization.
 This involves separating the physical infrastructure from the virtual networks, allowing greater control over allocating resources.
 This separation also allows the creation of virtual network segments that span multiple physical networks.
-This provides an efficient way to route traffic, as well as the ability to provide additional security and privacy measures.
+This provides an efficient way to route traffic and the ability to provide additional security and privacy measures.

 **Underlay network**